Choosing the Correct Hip Lift

 The conventional version of our dog lifting harness by Blue Dog Designs has a solid belly band and works very well for all female dogs and the majority of male dogs.

-The moveable pelvic pad is made of neoprene and covered with fleece.
+The belly band is made of neoprene and covered with fleece.
 It should be positioned under the pelvic plate, to provide additional support for the hips and spine.
-It can be made narrower to avoid irritation and it locks in place with velcro.
-It can be removed for male dogs who are intact, for added comfort.

 The U-Band Hip Lift